dailymotion/react-collider/README.md

 ```

 **Important:** If you're not using es6 to write your components, be sure to define the `displayName` of your components.
 This is necessary for the module to correctly return the data.

+### Client side app only

+If your servers are down and you can't pre-render the pages server-side, your app will still work client side (assuming your API is okay).
+All you need is to send a basic html file with your app bundled.
+Check out the `example` folder for an example.